SmBe19/LD37/assetcreation/LD37Story.md

 You:
 1 “How are you doing?”
-2 “Can you tell me about Room 51?”
+2 “Can you get me to Room 51?”

 Bodyguard:
 “…”